nicuveo/full-paperless/openapi_issues.md

 ### Fields `user_args` and `barcode_tag_mapping` have no type

-In all three models `ApplicationConfiguration`, `ApplicationConfigurationRequest` and `PatchedApplicationConfigurationRequest`, those items are listed without a type, as if they could be any JSON value.
+In all three models `ApplicationConfiguration`, `ApplicationConfigurationRequest` and `PatchedApplicationConfigurationRequest`, those fields are listed without a type, as if they could be any JSON value.
 However, when validating a request body of type `ApplicationConfigurationRequest` or `PatchedApplicationConfigurationRequest`, those two fields are expected to be a string that can be parsed as a valid JSON value.

 ```
 $ ./curl POST '/api/config/' -d '{"user_args": {}, "barcode_tag_mapping": {}}' | jq .